COVID-19 Response Statement as of 07/21/2020

 Our City Thrift Store drivers are not picking up donations from private homes.
 Our Shawnee, Antioch and Waldo City Thrift Stores are open for shopping and operating with normal business hours.
 Our Lexington location is still currently closed.

 The Mission’s Community Assistance services department is open Monday, Wednesday and Thursday, 1:00pm – 3:00pm.
-These days and hours are only temporary at this time.
 Daily limits of clients, social distancing and other precautions will be practiced.

 As always, we greatly appreciate your continued support and prayers.
 If you have questions or comments, please feel free to email or call.
 Our general email address is firstname.lastname@example.org and our phone number is (816) 474-9380, ext.
 1420.
 You can also follow us on Facebook for additional information as it becomes available.